 The EU Mission: Climate-Neutral and Smart Cities is one of the EU Missions, initiatives in the framework of the Horizon Europe research and innovation programme for the years 2021-2027 as a new way to bring concrete solutions to some of our greatest challenges.
 EU Missions combine research and innovation with new forms of governance and collaboration, as well as citizens engagement.

-The Cities Mission will involve local authorities, citizens, businesses, investors as well as regional and national authorities to deliver 100 climate-neutral and smart cities by 2030, and ensure that these cities act as experimentation and innovation hubs to enable all European cities to follow suit by 2050 complementarity among the two Mission will be continuously sought, while working towards the same goal of achieving net-zero as quickly as possible, by 2030.
+The EU Cities Mission will involve local authorities, citizens, businesses, investors as well as regional and national authorities to deliver 100 climate-neutral and smart cities by 2030, and ensure that these cities act as experimentation and innovation hubs to enable all European cities to follow suit by 2050.